smypmsa/Polysynth-volume-bot/readme.md

-# Run the fortune through your wallets (protocol on Polygon as example)
+# Polysynth volume bot

 The script helps to run USDC through a lot of wallets (open-close position in a few iterations and send tokens to the next wallet).
-It is created to abuse Polysynth (Polygon), however it could be updated and used for other protocols (DEXes).
+It is created to work with Polysynth (Polygon), however it could be updated and used for other protocols (DEXes).

 First steps: